starless-sky-protocol/starless-sky-network/README.md

 The idea of private keys and public keys is that one directly depends on the other.
 A public key is irreversible and cannot have the private key decrypted, but it is possible to calculate the public key from a private key.
 This indicates that a private key is the master access for that sender/receiver.

+With a private key it is possible to calculate your public key, but with a public key it is impossible to calculate your private key.

 > The project is still under development and its algorithm is also being developed.
 Some security issues may change in the future, along with how it works.

 ## Main Features

+- Smart contracts and signing modules;
 - Decentralized networks;
-- Anonymous and custom identities without revealing the real identity of both sender and receiver;
+- Anonymous and custom identities without revealing the real identity of the keypair holder;
 - Based on symmetric and asymmetric encryption, no information is stored in plain text in the network storage.
 - Keys and values are never stored directly in the network storage;
 - Fast and instant content delivery network - no network authenticity required;
 - Easy implementation and use.
 - It is naturally impossible to spoof information.

+## Security Considerations

+There is no perfect system, but there are procedures that make a network secure enough to don't have problems in the future.
+This system uses the latest encryption technologies and tends to be secure.

+Read `doc/considerations.md` to understand the best security practices for a network that can store identities.

 ## Documentation

-For system documentation, consult the "doc" folder inside this repository.
+For system documentation, consult the `doc` folder inside this repository.
+You should start learning from `getting-started.md`.

 ## Roadmap